Cyriaque Lamar

 “Who?”

-The inverse continents blinked a bleak pastel, and landed their light upon The Gore: Fossil’s cavernous rib cage.
+The coral continents blinked a bleak pastel, and landed their light upon The Gore: Fossil’s cavernous rib cage.
 Each rib bore its own colossus, carved in a meticulous scrimshaw.

 The sapiens were portraits of agony, their horror frozen in bone.
-Their tortured forms wore curious garb: suspenders of feathers, bejeweled huaraches, and delicate crop tops of organza.
+Their tortured forms were garbed, in suspenders of feathers, bejeweled huaraches, and tube tops of delicate organza.

 “Did they all dress like this?”